 If you want to create a good first impression when guests or potential buyers come to your home, invest in landscaping.
 “Always with landscaping, it’s money well spent,” Pickens said.
 And it will last forever if you maintain it well.

 The cost of landscaping can vary greatly depending on the plants you choose and the size of the project.
-However, the average cost for landscape design and installation in an average-sized yard of 1,200 square feet is $13,200, according to Fixr.
+However, the average cost for landscape design and installation in an average-sized yard of 1,200 square feet is approximately $13,200, according to Fixr.